seahorce-scidac/seahorce-scidac.github.io/research.markdown

 <a href="https://ui.adsabs.harvard.edu/search/q=klion%2C%20h&sort=date%20desc%2C%20bibcode%20desc&p_=0" target="_blank">ADS</a> \| <a href="https://scholar.google.com/citations?hl=en&user=Td1D_bsAAAAJ&view_op=list_works&sortby=pubdate" target="_blank">Google Scholar</a>

 ### Kilonova Light Curves with Sedona
-My current research focuses on understanding the light we see from neutron star mergers (kilonovae).
-I use multidimensional hydrodynamic and radiation transport simulations to predict trends in kilonova light curves.
-My current focus is on the effects of the relativistic jet that's embedded in the radioactive ejecta.
+My PhD thesis focused on understanding the light we see from neutron star mergers (kilonovae).
+I used multidimensional hydrodynamic and radiation transport simulations to predict trends in kilonova light curves.
+My focus was on the effects of the relativistic jet that's embedded in the radioactive ejecta.

 <img align="right" style="padding-left: 15px; padding-bottom: 15px" src="/files/sedona.png" width="200">
 My primary tool is Sedona, a 3D Monte Carlo radiation transport code, which I also develop.
 My development work has mostly focused on performance and parallelization, with the goal of improving the code's speed and scalability on supercomputers like [NERSC's](https://www.nersc.gov/) [cori](https://docs.nersc.gov/systems/cori/).
 Projects I've undertaken include: